Shadowblades746/Film-search-engine/README.md

 ###### I found that when looking for a film, I often couldn't find what I was looking for without being bombarded by pop up ads and dodgy websites, so I decided to do something about it.

 ###### I went out and created a program that surfs through 12 vetted websites and looks for a film of your choice.
 It then outputs whether your film was found on each website, and gives you the option to select your website of choice.
-It then prints and copies to your clipboard, a link to the film and a link to the website.
+It then outputs, and copies to your clipboard, a link to the film and a link to the website.

 ###### its a bunch of spaghetti code, and I hope to add a GUI in the future but for now it does the job and I'm currently procrastinating revision for my mocks so its not like I have time anyway.